Huangshan Mountain or Yellow Mountain — Magnificent Cultural Landscape

 Flying Stone or Feilai Shi

-When a group of people was trying very hard to find suitable stones to build a bridge for their village, an immortal showed up and used his magic to transport many stones for them.
+When a group of people was trying very hard to find suitable stones to build a bridge for their village, an immortal showed up and used his magic to transport many rocks for them.

 Boys Kowtowing to the Guanyin Buddha (or Tongzi Bai Guanyin), Photo by Yao Yuqing.